113ll3/Ibmclouddocscli/reference/ibmcloud/uninstall_cli.md

   ```
   {: codeblock}

-Clean up any custom autocompletion scripts.
-For more details, see [Enabling shell autocompletion for {{site.data.keyword.cloud_notm}} CLI (Linux and Mac only)](/docs/cli/reference/ibmcloud?topic=cloud-cli-shell-autocomplete#shell-autocomplete).
+Clean up any custom autocompletion scripts, if you configured them.
+For more information, see [Enabling shell autocompletion](/docs/cli/reference/ibmcloud?topic=cloud-cli-shell-autocomplete#shell-autocomplete).